Saturday, December 21, 2024

 If you're a small business owner and your company is defamed, it's important to understand that UK law treats corporate defamation differently from personal defamation.
 Under the Defamation Act 2013, companies that are registered with Companies House (such as limited companies) must prove that the defamatory statement has caused, or is likely to cause, serious financial loss.
 This can be difficult for smaller businesses, where financial losses may not be immediately obvious or easy to measure.

 Additionally, proving these losses through forensic accounting can be costly and disproportionate for many small businesses.
 This is where we help you get around these hurdles.
-We advise our clients to take proactive steps to document how defamatory statements are affecting their business.
+We advise our clients to take proactive steps to document how defamatory statements are impacting their business.
 One of the most effective ways is to enquire directly with your customers or potential customers, especially those who have rejected your services after encountering defamatory content online.
 Ask them for feedback on why they chose not to engage and keep a clear record of their responses.
 This documentation can serve as evidence that, even if no immediate financial loss has occurred, serious financial harm is likely to occur in the future.
 This helps strengthen your claim when the losses aren’t yet fully realised.

 How to get around the requirement of proving serious financial harm